t-site/if-unix-runaway/README.txt

 UNPROVABLE PROBLEM HAPPEND. zsh is not recommend.
 	Use zsh in extreme condicion.

+MORE PROBLEM HAPPEND. you might customize iu*.sh side by side every machines. random , memory , line oriented , then iu*.sh.

 or injure your heart, hurt your body.

 What is the customize for this?